Kathy Reichs

-Dr. Kathleen Joan Reichs (PhD) (née Toelle, born July 7, 1948) is an American crime writer, forensic anthropologist and academic.
+Kathleen Joan Reichs (née Toelle, born July 7, 1948) is an American crime writer, forensic anthropologist and academic.
 She is a professor emerita of anthropology at the University of North Carolina at Charlotte.
 She is well known for inspiring the television series Bones.

 Early life and education

 Kathleen Joan Toelle was born in 1948 in Chicago, Illinois.

 She earned her Bachelor of Arts degree with a major in anthropology from American University in 1971.
 In 1972, she completed her Master of Arts in physical anthropology at Northwestern University, where, in 1975, she completed her PhD, also in physical anthropology.

 Academia and anthropology

 Since 1975, Reichs has taught at Northern Illinois University, University of Pittsburgh, Concordia University, and McGill University, and currently holds a position as professor emerita of anthropology at the University of North Carolina at Charlotte.
 In the past, Kathy Reichs has consulted for the Office of the Chief Medical Examiner in North Carolina.

 Reichs has appeared in Tanzania to testify at the United Nations's International Criminal Tribunal for Rwanda.
 She has assisted Clyde Snow and the Foundation for Guatemalan Forensic Anthropology in an exhumation in the area of Lake Atitlan in the highlands of southwest Guatemala.
 She was a member of the Disaster Mortuary Operational Response Team assigned to assist at the World Trade Center disaster.

 She is one of 100 anthropologists certified by the American Board of Forensic Anthropology and is on the board of directors of the American Academy of Forensic Sciences.
 She is also affiliated with the Laboratoire des Sciences Judiciaires et de Médecine Légale for the province of Quebec.